A guide to home security while on holiday

 If you're friendly with your neighbours ask them to drop round to the house either every day or every few days to give the impression of someone being home.

-Ask them to clear up piles of post or parcels which may well be visible from outside, suggest they draw the curtains in the evening and then back again the follow day, and, if they're very amenable, ask if they will keep an eye on your flower pots, lawns and bushes – overgrown grass or plants in the front garden is another sign that a property is currently uninhabited.
+Ask them to clear up piles of post or parcels which may well be visible from outside.
+Suggest they draw the curtains in the evening and then back again the follow day.
+And, if they're really amenable, ask if they will keep an eye on your flower pots, lawns and bushes – overgrown grass or plants in the front garden is another sign that a property is currently uninhabited.

 If you're taking your car away with you, see if a neighbour is happy to park theirs on your drive every so often so it appears as though someone is coming and going whilst you're away too.